BOOK REPORT for The Hunger Games (Hunger Games Book 1) by Suzanne Collins

 Erin's choice: Ellen Page as Katniss

-Sarah's choice?!!!: Miranda Cosgrove as Katniss
+Posh's choice?!!!: Miranda Cosgrove as Katniss

 Y'all I am really trying hard to find actors that are actually teenagers right now.
 It's hard!
 I can't really make a good case for Miranda except to say that i think she looks like Katniss and also I loved her in School of Rock (when she was like 10).
 I'm gonna have to go with Jenny's choice, which is obvs total fantasy casting but definitely right on.